What is the Maintenance of Ferma Flooring Solid Hardwood?

-Unfortunately, the issue of fading and color change from exposure to direct sunlight does not have a single fix-all solution.
-But there are a number of different steps you can take, that if done all together, will greatly minimize the amount of direct sunlight you hardwood floor receives and slow the process down.
+Sadly, the issue of fading and color change from exposure to direct sunlight does not have a single fix-all solution.
+But there are a variety of steps you can take, that if done all together, will significantly lessen the amount of direct sunlight your hardwood floor receives or slow the process down.

-- Move Rugs and furniture: From time to time, rearrange your furniture and floor covering to allow sunlight to hit the previously covered areas of your floors.
-If it’s not possible to move furniture, consider removing at least the area rugs during the sunnier months and replacing them in the darker winter months.
+- Move Rugs and furniture: From time to time, move around your furniture to allow sunlight to hit the previously covered areas of your floors.
+If it’s not possible to move furniture, consider clearing at least the area rugs during the sunnier months and replacing them in the darker winter months.

-- Window Coverings: It makes sense that if you can keep sunlight off your floor it won’t fade as much.
-Drapes, curtains, shutters or blinds are some of the best defenses against fading hardwood floors.
+- Window Coverings: If you can keep sunlight off your floor, it won’t fade as much.
+Drapes, curtains, shutters or blinds are great defenses against fading hardwood floors.

-- Window films: The next step up is to apply a specially film to your windows.
+- Window films: The next step up is to apply a special film to your windows.
 These thin multi-layered films are designed to drastically cut down the UV and IR light while allowing different percentages of visible light to come in.
-There are endless brands and companies that manufacture and install these coverings so do your research well before committing.
+There are many brands and companies that manufacture and install these coverings so do your research well before committing to these films.

 - Awnings: One of the best ways of stopping the sun’s harmful rays from damaging your floors is by blocking them before they even get to your windows.
 Awnings work great in this regard.

-- Low-E glass windows: If you are doing an extensive renovation and are swapping out windows, or you’re building a new home, you should look into low-E (low-emissivity) glass windows.
-These windows have special coatings that do a great job limiting the amount of UV and IR light that passes through the panes.
-There are a few different types of Low-E glass windows and you need to talk to a glass professional to see which ones are suited to your home.
+- Low-E glass windows: If you are doing a renovation and are swapping out windows, or you’re building a new home, you consider buying low-E (low-emissivity) glass windows.
+What’s great about these windows is that they have special coatings that do a great job minimizing the amount of UV and IR light that passes through the panes.
+There are a few different types of Low-E glass windows.
+Talk to a glass professional to see which ones are suitable for your home.

-At Ferma Flooring, our solid hardwood only have one sheen level, semi-gloss.
+At Ferma Flooring, our solid hardwood only has one sheen level: semi-gloss.

 What’s the best way to care for solid hardwood floors?

-Use proper tools to clean your floor — a mop paired with a machine washable, microfiber pad for dusting and cleaning.
-Electrostatic action attracts dirt, microparticles, and common household allergens.
+Use appropriate tools to clean your floor — a mop used with a machine washable, microfiber pad for dusting and cleaning.
+Electrostatic action attracts dirt, micro-particles, and common household allergens.

-Avoid using water and vinegar, soap-based cleaners, wax or steam cleaners on your hardwood floors.
-Vinegar and water actually dull the floor’s finish over time, while soap and wax leave residue.
-Steam cleaners put heat and excessive water on your floor, which can lead to cupping and long-term damage.
+Try not to use water and vinegar, soap-based cleaners, wax or steam cleaners on your hardwood floors.
+Vinegar and water dull the floor’s finish over time, while soap and wax leave residue.
+Steam cleaners put heat and excessive water on your floor, which can lead to lasting damage.

-Regular dusting and cleaning keep hardwood floors looking new.
-But protective mats can further your floor’s life.
+Regular dusting and cleaning keep hardwood floors look new.
+But protective mats can increase your floor’s lifetime.
 Use natural rubber rug underlayments with a waffle pattern in entry ways or high traffic areas, and use felt floor protectors on furniture.

-- Daily schedule: giving your floors a good dusting with a microfiber mop or cloth will be your best daily defense against scratches and surface damage.
-Microfiber cleaning pads often use static electricity to trap dirt, particles, and other household allergens.
-Using a broom to can be effective as well, but using a broom only pushes the dirt around.
-When you want to clean your floors without damaging them, avoid lifting your microfiber mop up off the floor when you clean — this way you keep the dirt trapped on the pad.
+- Daily schedule: Using a microfiber mop or cloth will be your best daily defense against scratches and surface damage.
+Microfiber cleaning pads utilize static electricity to trap dirt, particles, and other household allergens.
+Using a broom can be useful as well, but a broom only pushes the dirt around.
+If you want to clean your floors without damaging them, try not to lift your microfiber mop up off of the floor when you clean.
+This way, you keep the dirt trapped on the pad.

 - Monthly schedule: Polishing your floor every few months is a great way to clean solid hardwood flooring.
-Polishing renews and refreshes the finish that protects your hardwood floor.
-With floors that have some kind of protective sealant, it is the finish that is getting the most attention when we clean — not the actual hardwood.
-Polishing your floor fills in microscopic scratches and evens out a floor’s protective surface.
-Polishing a hardwood floor is not difficult task and can be done with a minimal amount of effort.
+Polishing revives and refreshes the finish that protects your hardwood floor.
+For floors that have some form of protective sealant, it is the finish that is receiving the most attention when we clean — not the actual hardwood.
+Polishing your floor fills in minuscule scratches and evens out a floor’s protective surface.
+Polishing a hardwood floor is not a difficult task and can be done with minimal effort.

-- Yearly schedule: With all the abuse we put on our solid hardwood floors, consider give your floor a deep clean or a sand and refinish every 3-5 years.
-Sanding and refinishing your floor completely removes the old protective finish and replaces it.
-If your floor has some deep scratches or gouges, sanding and refinishing can repair this damage, leaving you with immaculately clean hardwood flooring.
+- Yearly schedule: Because of all the damage that we put on our solid hardwood floors, consider giving your floor a deep clean or a sand and refinish every 3-5 years.
+Sanding and refinishing your floor removes the old protective finish and replaces it.
+If your floor has any deep scratches or gouges, sanding and refinishing will repair this damage, leaving you with flawless and clean hardwood flooring.

 Is Solid Hardwood good for dogs?

 Solid Hardwood and dogs do not mix.
-Unless you are prepared to declaw your beautiful furry friend.
-You need to adjust the floor to the dog, not the dog to the floor.
+Unless you are prepared to declaw your dog, you need to adjust the floor to the dog.

 What’s the moisture content of the subfloor?
 What is the relative humidity of the jobsite?

-In any case, the moisture content of the wood subfloor should be within 4 percentage points of properly acclimated solid strip flooring (within 2 percentage points of solid plank flooring).
-That is, if the properly acclimated strip flooring is at 9 percent, the subfloor should have no less than 5 percent moisture content and no more than 13 percent.
+The moisture content of the wood subfloor should be within 4 percentage points of properly acclimated solid strip flooring (within 2 percentage points of solid plank flooring).